UI Design Process - 7 Easy Steps to Make Great UIs Faster

 Prototype the design

-With the screen layouts defined, during this stage your team can begin design work in the form of sketches.
-Paper sketches, whiteboard flows, and wireframes help you share your design ideas with stakeholders at the early stages of the process.
-This makes it easier to get feedback and do multiple iterations.
-The objective is to create a usable design to achieve user satisfaction.
+With screen layouts defined, the team begins design work through sketches.
+Paper sketches, whiteboard flows, and wireframes help share design ideas with stakeholders early in the process, facilitating feedback and multiple iterations.
+The objective is to create a usable design that achieves user satisfaction.

 Flowcharts